 Community and Economic Development Associates (CEDA) seeks an individual to fill a Community and Business Development Specialist position

-Interested, qualified individuals may submit resume and cover letter by end of business on April 14, 2023 to email@example.com.
+Interested, qualified individuals may submit resume and cover letter to firstname.lastname@example.org.

 Number of Openings: 1 Full-Time/Part-Time—open to Full-Time or Part-Time consideration